White Collar Criminal Defense Attorney

 Any person involved in the sale, purchase, or financing of a home may be a perpetrator of mortgage fraud, and in many cases, fraud is a “conspiracy” between multiple parties.
 This may include collaboration between buyers, sellers, realtors, investors, appraisers, property brokers, loan brokers, and title company employees.

-Federal Mortgage Fraud Defense Attorney in Virginia
+Call a Federal Mortgage Fraud Defense Attorney in Virginia

 If you are investigated for involvement in mortgage fraud, it is important to secure legal representation as quickly as possible.
 Often, buyers and sellers who do not fully understand the processes involved in buying or selling property may be talked into unethical and illegal behaviors by industry professionals who know better.
 Even industry professionals can be coerced into unethical acts when they see similar acts of fraud as commonplace.